What Is Ketogenisis?

 When you eat with the goal of getting your body to burn stored fat, you change the way you think about dietary fats.
-It may seem crazy, but eating lots of dietary fat, and less carbs, is what makes the diet work, keeping the body in a state of ketosis, which burns fat.
+It may seem crazy, but eating lots of dietary fat, and fewer carbs, is what makes the diet work, keeping the body in a state of ketosis, which burns fat.

 Daily food portions should be as follows:

 - 10% low-carb vegetables (no more than 45 grams a day)